eProsima/Fast-DDS-docs/docs/fastdds/transport/listening_locators.rst

 .. note::

-    In single process deployments where multiple Datareaders and Datawriters are created within the same DomainParticipant, each of them will have the same **participantId** but different *unicast locator* ports.
+     Deployments where multiple DomainParticipants are created within the same host can lead into denying available ports for them if the amount of DomainParticipants created reaches the value of :cpp:var:`BuiltinAttributes::mutation_tries<eprosima::fastdds::rtps::BuiltinAttributes::mutation_tries>`
-    That can lead on participant creation failure if the amount of Datareaders and Datawriters to be created reaches the value of :cpp:var:`mutation_tries<eprosima::fastdds::rtps::BuiltinAttributes::mutation_tries>`, due to exceeding
+     (100 by default).
-    the maximum amount of mutations of the same **participantId** into different port number for the *unicast locator* creation.
+     When it happens, the DomainParticipants will not be able to create the listening ports and will be created without locators configured.

-    Refer to :ref:`this example <wireprotocolconfigqos_example>` for configuring both the **participantId** and the *mutation_tries* values.
+    Refer to :ref:`this example <wireprotocolconfigqos_example>` for configuring both the *mutation_tries* values.

 .. list-table:: Values used in the rules to calculate well-known ports
    :header-rows: 1